Halvosa/kubernetes_from_scratch/CA/CA_basics.md

 Easy-RSA 3 no longer needs any configuration file prior to operation, unlike earlier versions.
 ```
 We will just go with the default configuration.
 However, a list of available settings can be found in Easy-RSA's advanced documentation: https://easy-rsa.readthedocs.io/en/latest/advanced/.
 We could for example specify certificate details such as email, city, state, country, and issued cert expiration date, as well as more technical crypto-related setting.
+Settings can be set through CLI flags, environment variables, or through a config file.

 First, we download the latest Easy-RSA release from the offical github repo and extract it to ~/easy-rsa.
 This folder will contain everything related to the CA. (The tar archive can techically be extracted anywhere you see fit, but somewhere in the home directory of the user responsible for the CA is a natural choice.)
 Only the user that controls the CA should have access to the CA, and therefore we set the permissions on the directory to 700.